The CCQ wants to promote the access, integration and retention of Indigenous employees and businesses in the construction industry.

 - The Occupational Health and Safety Act

-A liaison committee must be created to oversee implementation of the statute.
-This committee will be composed of representatives from:
+A liaison committee was created to oversee implementation of the statute.
+This committee is composed of representatives from:

 - The Mohawk Council of Kahnawake

 - The Commission des normes, de l'équité, de la santé et de la sécurité du travail